 A key characteristic of DevOps is its emphasis on sharing responsibilities while preventing silos from forming.

-Developers and operations engineers used to work as separate teams, but DevOps encourages them to collaborate continuously, along with your leadership and the software customer.
+Developers and operations engineers used to work as separate teams, but DevOps encourages continuous collaboration between them, your leadership, and the software customer.

 8. DevOps for the Modern Enterprise: Winning Practices to Transform Legacy IT Organizations